-Called a 'Hell of a debut' by bestselling author Conn Iggulden, Malice by John Gwynne is the first in The Faithful and the Fallen series.
+Called a 'Hell of a debut' by bestselling author Conn Iggulden, the epic fantasy, Malice by John Gwynne, is the first in The Faithful and the Fallen series.

 Young Corban watches enviously as boys become warriors, learning the art of war.
 He yearns to wield his sword and spear to protect his king’s realm.
 But that day will come all too soon.
 Only when he loses those he loves will he learn the true price of courage.

 The Banished Lands has a violent past where armies of men and giants clashed in battle, the earth running dark with their heartsblood.
 Although the giant-clans were broken in ages past, their ruined fortresses still scar the land.
 But now giants stir anew, the very stones weep blood and there are sightings of giant wyrms.
 Those who can still read the signs see a threat far greater than the ancient wars.
 Sorrow will darken the world, as angels and demons make it their battlefield.
 Then there will be a war to end all wars.